Comfort Woman Eleanor

 Never like this…

-She looked down.
-The blanket had slid from her shoulders, bunching at the waist.
-She was trembling slightly, from rage rather than the cool December air.
-Vomit and blood was crawling down her chest.
+She looked down her numb body.
+The blanket had slid from her shoulders, and bunched up at the waist.
+She was trembling slightly — from rage rather than the cool December air.
+Vomit and blood crawled down her chest.
 She could not feel it on the skin, but the sight was gratifying.
-“Good.
-Filthier the better!”
-She heard her own exhausted voice inside, as if coming from the far end of a long dark tunnel, then closed her eyes.
+‘Good.
+Filthier the better…’ She heard her own exhausted voice inside, as if coming from the far end of a long dark tunnel, then closed her eyes.

 An eery silence followed.

 The young soldier walked over and wiped her chin and neck with a yellow cloth, avoiding her breasts as if too shy and polite to touch her naked body.
 He poured some water into her mouth.
 She swallowed what she could.
 She had not eaten all day.
 Starvation would be a gratifying prospect.
 But she couldn’t resist water.
 She felt it soaked up by withered flesh.

 She stared at him, trying to burn a hole in his head with willpower.
 He avoided her eyes by focusing on her chin, wiping it gently, meticulously, nearly ceremoniously.